The Atacama Cosmology Telescope: DR6 Power Spectrum Foreground Model and Validation: Modeling of Foreground Power Spectra

 \subsection{Cross-Correlations}

 We expect several of the signals described above to be physically correlated, as they (at least partially) trace the same large-scale structure.
+These correlations can decrease the total power spectrum if the two signals are anti-correlated.
 For instance, since dark matter halos host both hot gas and galaxies, a non-zero correlation is expected between the tSZ signal and the clustered component of the CIB~\citep{Addison_2012}.
 In L25, the power spectrum of the tSZ--CIB cross-correlation is modeled as

 where $D_{\ell, \ell_0}^{\mathrm{tSZ}\times\mathrm{CIB}}$ is a template normalized to unity at $\ell_0$ and frequency $\nu_0$, $f_{\rm tSZ}(\nu)$ is the tSZ spectral function from Equation~\eqref{eq.tSZ_SED}, $\mu$ is the CIB spectral function from Equation~\eqref{eq.MBB_SED}, and $\xi_{yc}$ is the correlation coefficient between the tSZ and CIB components ($\xi_{yc}=1$ would mean that the two components are fully correlated).
 The minus sign accounts for the negative value of $f_{\rm tSZ}$ at $\nu_0 = 150{\; \rm GHz}$.
 We note that the DR6 modeling of the tSZ--CIB correlation only includes the clustered component of the CIB, since, as noted in~\cite{Addison_2012}, we do not expect the correlation between Poisson-distributed CIB sources and the tSZ signal (tracing massive clusters) to be statistically relevant.
 This differs from the SPT modeling in e.g.,~\citet{Reichardt_SPT:2020}, where both Poisson and clustered components are included in the tSZ--CIB correlation, leading to different interpretation and values for $\xi_{yc}$.